Gun shooting technique with both eyes open is not only for the advanced shooter. It’s a great way to develop your shooting fundamentals early!

-Keeping the peepers open may prove difficult at first, your body naturally once to close them as a reflex, but with a little training and target practice, you’ll be shooting your gun with both eyes open in no time.
-Trust me, it is easier than you think.
+Sight alignment may prove difficult at first, your body naturally wants to close your other eye as a reflex, but with a little trigger training and target practice, you’ll be shooting your gun with both eyes open in no time.

 Overcoming the Dominant Eye

-You can find this by holding your hands in front of you, and making a triangle between your thumbs and forefingers.
+You can find this by holding your hands in front of you, and make a triangle between your thumbs and forefingers.
 Focus on your target, now shut one eye.

 Which eye were you able to see the target with?
 Now open both eyes, and move your hands so you can see the target through both of them.

 At the end of the day, the reason you have a firearm is to protect loved ones and others, so knowing this extra skill will be all the more helpful.
 It just takes a little more time and effort.